-- Hospital school: a special school within a hospital setting where education is provided to give continuity whilst the child is receiving treatment. - Home tuition: many LAs have home tuition services that act as a communication channel between schools and students on occasions where students are too ill to attend school and are receiving specialist medical treatment.
-In Derbyshire this is OOST and in Derby this is the Castle School. - Medical PRUs: these are LA establishments that provide education for children unable to attend their registered school due to their medical needs.
+- Hospital school: a special school within a hospital setting where education is provided to give continuity whilst the child is receiving treatment. - Home tuition: many LAs have home tuition services that act as a communication channel between schools and students.
+On occasions where students are too ill to attend school and are receiving specialist medical treatment then the local authority must provide alternative education.
+This is used where a child is deemed to be missing more than 15 days of education.
+Local authority education is OOST in Derbyshire this is OOST Derby Castle School in Derby.
+The Local Authority will fund the first twelve weeks of provision and the school must fund any addition to the 12 weeks.
+Medical evidence is required to access alternative education from the Local Authority. - Medical PRUs: these are LA establishments that provide education for children unable to attend their registered school due to their medical needs.